DEFRA/ffc-development-guide/guides/collaboration.md

 # Collaboration
-There are several collaboration channels used in the Future Farming and Countryside programme.
+There are several collaboration channels used in the FFC.

 ## Sharepoint
 Sharepoint is used as an official document repository.